percona/xtradb-cluster-tutorial/doc/00-Initial Setup.rst

 - Virtualbox *might* crash your laptop every once in a while.
 If you don't like it, ask Oracle for your money back.

+- Running the command 'baseline.sh' on any node will do the following:

+	- Stop mysqld
+	- Removes /etc/my.cnf
+	- Wipes out the existing /var/lib/mysql and creates a clean datadir.

 Terms and conventions
 ---------------------